canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/security-overview.rst

 * Expanded Security Maintenance (ESM): Provides 10 years of security patching for packages in the Ubuntu (main and universe) repositories.
 * Live kernel updates: These reduce downtime and unplanned reboots in case of kernel vulnerabilities.
 * FIPS compliance: Includes FIPS-certified modules to enable the use of Ubuntu in highly regulated environments.

-.. note:: Packages sourced from the ``fips`` pocket are FIPS-certified, but frozen in-place.
-Packages in this pocket do not recieve bug or CVE fixes.
-Packages sourced from the ``fips-updates`` pocket were previously ``fips`` packages that are updated with bug or CVE fixes.
+To maintain safety and security, the `fips-updates`_ module stream also provides security patching on top of FIPS-certified modules.

 To find Ubuntu Pro images on Azure, refer to :ref:`find-ubuntu-images`.